WasteOfADrumBum/Web-APIs-Code-Quiz/README.md

+I found this webpage that matched what the assignment called for.
+I looked over the code and made the changes where I saw fit.
+Compared to my first entry of this assignment, this code has the proper Web APIs required to power the quiz.
+One of the stipulations the original web developer requested was that the copyright information be maintained on the quiz, so I placed this information at the bottom of the quiz.
+Also, the bright colors maybe considered gaudy to some, but it fits my personal aesthetic, and does not showcase my complete ability as an aspiring developer.
+Anyways, I hope you enjoy the quiz.
+Good Luck!

+# Original Developer's README

 # 04 Web APIs: Code Quiz

 As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
 Build a timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.